forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * interfax, specifically the Top Stories section: <https://interfax.com/newsroom/top-stories/>

 * Russia Today <https://www.rt.com>
-  > Usually the writing follows the Russian government guidelines.
-The articles can be propaganda/telling the Russian government narrative/ be one-sided.
+  > Note: It sometimes spreads 'disinformation' [<https://en.wikipedia.org/wiki/RT_(TV_network)>] and therefore is banned in many countries including the Ukraine and the members of the European Union.
+"In 2012, RT's editor-in-chief Margarita Simonyan compared the channel to the Russian Ministry of Defence.[73]
+Referring to the Russo-Georgian War, she stated that it was "waging an information war, and with the entire Western world" [<https://en.wikipedia.org/wiki/RT_(TV_network)>].
-  >> Critical reading, checking information, reading alternatives and making up its own opinion is considered an essential skill in the 'information age'.
+  >> Critical reading, checking information, reading alternatives and making up its own opinion is considered important in the 'information age'.
 For many media.
 For nearly all advertisement.

 ### Resources International